Short Answer (quick read).

 What is web hosting services?

-Anyone who wants to publish a website needs web hosting.
-Simply put, web hosting is the provision of storage space for the publication of websites on the Internet.
+Anyone who wants to publish a website needs hosting.
+Simply put, domain hosting is the provision of storage space for the publication of websites on the Internet.
 Providers use web servers for this, which are supposed to be online around the clock.
 A web server is a huge computer configured in such a way that it can store large quantities of files (text, images, video and audio) while simultaneously keeping these files online.
 This ensures that a website can be reached at any time and from anywhere in the world.

-Although web hosting is their core business, it is not the only service offered by providers.
+Although website hosting is their core business, it is not the only service offered by providers.
 Usually email addresses, email forwarding, autoresponders, content management systems like WordPress, Joomla and Drupal etc, backups, website templates, a site builder, marketing tools, administration tools, DNS and WHOIS management, SSL, FTP and SSH/Telnet, cron jobs, and website statistics are included in the hosting price.
 You usually have to pay extra for a domain name, FrontPage Extensions or a dedicated IP address.

 How does web hosting work?

 I assume you aren’t only looking for an explanation of web hosting but you also like to know how it works.
-Web hosting works according to a simple principle: the web host is the owner of web servers and you, as a customer, can rent an entire server or part of it.
+It works according to a simple principle: the web host is the owner of web servers and you, as a customer, can rent an entire server or part of it.
 Your domain name will be connected to the content of your website through this web server.
 So, when someone enters your domain name in the browser’s address bar your website will open.
 In the majority of cases web servers are located in a data center.
 A data center is a big building full of servers.
 Usually data centers are equipped with huge power generators serving as backups in case of a power outage and with air conditioning to keep the servers cool.

 In most cases, users don’t rent an entire server from a web host but only a part of it providing a specific amount of storage space and some supplemented services.
-This is called shared web hosting.
+This is called shared hosting.
 Further in this post I will explain exactly what is included in the offered services.

 Who needs web hosting and why?

 Probably you, since you landed on this page.
-Anyone who wants to do business online needs web hosting.
+Anyone who wants to do business online needs site hosting.
 Anyone who wants to publish something on the world wide web needs a hosting service.
 Examples are brands, magazines, newspapers, e-commerce companies, shops, blogs, designers, and social media.
-All of them can’t do without a web hosting service.
+All of them can’t do without a hosting service.
 Put simply, everyone who wants to make content of any kind available to the public via Internet needs web hosting.
 Web hosts usually offer different packages for small private projects as well as for medium-sized and large companies.
 If the need increases, the packages can often be upgraded in just a few simple steps.

 For large companies it can make sense to use their own server on which the website runs.
-For private individuals, the cost of their own server is usually too high, so regular web hosting is more useful to them.
+For private individuals, the cost of their own server is usually too high, so regular website hosting is more useful to them.

 What are the different types of web hosting?

 I have web hosting explained for beginners but it’s also important to know what different hosting systems are in use.
-There are different types of web hosting that make sense depending on the needs of the website owner.
+There are different types of hosting that make sense depending on the needs of the website owner.
 I introduce you to the most important ones.

-- Shared hosting is the best known and most used variant.
+- A Shared server is the best known and most used variant.
 The website is stored on a web server and, as the name suggests, it will be shared with many other sites.
 Users can make settings via an individual login.
-With shared hosting, you can easily and cheaply bring a website online since there’s no real technical knowledge required.
+With a shared account, you can easily and cheaply bring a website online since there’s no real technical knowledge required.
 However, there’s also a disadvantage: sharing a web server with many others can cause technical problems such as an overloaded server (too many users on it or too much data transfer), other users who are hacked, or are the victim of a DOS (Denial of Service) attack.
 It’s also possible that a customer himself abuses the system through phishing or hacking.
 This can have a negative impact on your reputation in the eyes of Google which, in turn, may result in ranking penalties.
 After all, you are on the same server as the abuser.
-This list of shared hosting risks is far from complete but, for sure, you already understand it.
-Anything unusual happening in the web hosting accounts or sites of other customers can affect the performance of your own site or hosting account as well.
+This list of shared accounts risks is far from complete but, for sure, you already understand it.
+Anything unusual happening in the website hosting accounts or sites of other customers can affect the performance of your own site or account as well.

-- VPS (virtual private server): This system is slightly more expensive than shared hosting and it’s by many considered the best type of hosting.
+- VPS (virtual private server): This system is slightly more expensive than the shared method and it’s by many considered the best type of hosting.
 With this variant, users also share the hardware of a server.
 However, virtual private servers are created separately as individual virtual systems.
 Only the main web server is shared.
 The rest is not.
 So, as a VPS customer you don’t share the resources that are allocated specifically to you.
-This means that, unlike with shared hosting, other customers on the same VPS server can never “touch” your RAM (memory), disk or storage space, bandwidth (maximum allowed traffic or data), and your CPU (processing power).
+This means that, unlike with shared servers, other customers on the same VPS server can never “touch” your RAM (memory), disk or storage space, bandwidth (maximum allowed traffic or data), and your CPU (processing power).
 Further you’ll be the only one with access to your operating system and extra software that you have installed.
 Last but not least VPS is, unlike shared and dedicated solutions, easily scalable.
-This means that you can quickly and easily up or downgrade resources, change operating systems, software etc. Thus we can conclude that VPS is a relatively cheap website hosting solution offering more security and much more freedom compared to shared hosting and much more flexibility than dedicated servers.
+This means that you can quickly and easily up or downgrade resources, change operating systems, software etc. Thus we can conclude that VPS is a relatively cheap solution offering more security and much more freedom compared to shared accounts and much more flexibility than dedicated servers.

 - Dedicated server: For a large or very complex project, it can make sense to rent an entire server from the web host.
 With a dedicated server, users have full access to the server, but they are also responsible for security, maintenance and care.
 Basically this is the most expensive system.
 Other disadvantages are the fact that technical issues can take a long time before they can be solved, much longer compared to VPS.
 Last but not least dedicated hosting systems aren’t scalable at all.
-This means that when you need an up or downgrade you’ll probably have to rent another web server or you have to wait until the needed component or computer part is delivered, installed and tested.
+This means that when you need an up or downgrade you’ll probably have to rent another web server or you have to wait until the needed component or computer part is delivered, installed, tested and approved.

 - Managed dedicated or VPS hosting: With this variant, the web host takes care of administration and maintenance.
-The advantage of this is that you don’t need so much technical knowledge and you have more time for web design, SEO (search engine optimization), marketing and sales.
+The advantage of this is that you don’t need so much technical knowledge and you have more time for content writing, web design, SEO (search engine optimization), marketing and sales.

-- Shared or VPS hosting in the Cloud: With this variant, users are not tied to a specific hardware resource.
+- Shared or VPS in the Cloud: With this variant, users are not tied to a specific hardware resource.
 Your website is hosted by multiple servers all over the world.
 This ensures that cloud hosting is fail safe (100% uptime) and often users can enjoy optimal scalability.
 Flexibility and uptime are oftentimes the biggest advantages of cloud hosting.
-Cloud hosting can be combined with all web hosting variants, including shared hosting.
+Cloud hosting can be combined with all hosting variants, including shared hosting.
 The only exception to this is a dedicated server which can never be in the cloud.

 How do you choose the best web hosting?